Shakib881/EEE204/README.md

 # myEEE204
-Course Name: Numerical Analysis For Electrical Engineering Tentative Course Outline:
+Course Name: Numerical Analysis For Electrical Engineering;
+Tentative Course Outline:
 Topics to be covered throughout the semester and tentative number of lectures for each topic:
 1. Introduction (Error analysis, Taylor series) - 2